Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Conclusion

 We trained our diffusion model using mock SZ and X-ray observations and simulated gas and dark matter densities from \texttt{HYPER}, reserving part of the dataset for downstream testing.
 During training, the model learns to match the score by reconstructing a gas and dark matter map from a random noisy image sample using the corresponding SZ and X-ray conditional input.
 As the model optimizes the score over time, it will better reconstruct the score and thus sample better from the posterior, generating more accurate realizations of the gas and dark matter maps.

 Our diffusion model is able to generate highly realistic and accurate realizations of gas and dark matter maps.
-The samples from the model converge since a 50-sample mean is able to achieve a $<5\%$ 2-sample variance for our test dataset.
+The samples from the model converge since a ten-sample mean is able to achieve over one e-folding of a two-sample variance for our test dataset.
 In addition, because the dataset is normalized by a global maximum and minimum so as to preserve relative intensities between clusters, the model is able to accurately predict the matter distribution across differently-sized clusters.
 Another indication that our model is able to distinguish between differently-sized clusters is that it is able to reconstruct the mean and spread of both the gas and dark matter density profiles to within 5\% on all spatial scales and all cluster sizes.
 Finally, in the spectral domain, the model achieves a close-to-unity agreement for the bias coefficients and high cross-correlation coefficients between the simulated and generated density maps, implying that our model learns a strong nonlinear mapping that can accurately probe both large and small scale cluster structures.

 Future work can be done to improve the reconstruction of the mass maps in both the spatial and spectral domains.
 Currently, our loss is only the score-matching term, which does not include any information on the physical constraints of our data.
 We can utilize physics-informed losses during learning, where we augment our loss with extra terms, such as constraints on the total mass of the cluster or regularization terms on the bias and cross-correlation coefficients at different scale lengths.
-Improvements can also be made on the data end: by adding structured noise to our dataset, we can increase the robustness of our model towards imperfect observations.
+Improvements can also be made on the data end: by adding realistic and structured noise to our dataset, we can move towards using our score models to predict unknown density maps using observational X-ray and SZ images.
+The noising procedure of the score models will have to be subsequently adapted such that $\sigma_{min}$ matches the level of the inherent data noise, and consequently we expect our constraining power to be worse when we add noise, allowing us only to focus on high signal-to-noise systems and recovering larger-scale features.